-- (1) An authorised employee or the Tribunal may, in accordance with the requirements of this section, enter land or a building to conduct an inspection for the purpose of obtaining information to assess an application in terms of this By-law and to prepare a written assessment contemplated in section 56. - (2) When conducting an inspection, the authorised employee may- - (a) request that any record, document or item be produced to assist in the inspection; - (b) make copies of or take extracts from any document produced by virtue of paragraph (a) that is related to the inspection; - (c) on providing a receipt, remove a record, document or other item that is related to the inspection; or - (d) inspect any building or structure and make enquiries regarding that building or structure. - (3) No person may interfere with a person referred to in subsection (1) who is conducting an inspection as contemplated in subsection (1).
+- (1) An authorised official or member of the Tribunal may, in accordance with the requirements of this section, enter land or a building to conduct an inspection for the purpose of obtaining information to assess an application in terms of this By-law and to prepare a written assessment contemplated in section 56. - (2) When conducting an inspection, the authorised official or member of the Tribunal may- - (a) request that any record, document or item that is relevant to the purpose of the investigation be produced to assist in the inspection;

-- (4) The authorised employee or member of the Tribunal must, on request, produce identification showing that he or she is authorised to conduct the inspection. - (5) An inspection under subsection (1) must take place at a reasonable time and after reasonable notice has been given to the owner or occupier of the land or building.
+- (b) make copies of or take extracts from any document produced by virtue of paragraph (a) that is related to the inspection; - (c) on providing a receipt, remove a record, document or other item that is related to the inspection; - (d) inspect any building or structure and make enquiries regarding that building or structure. - (3) No person may hinder or obstruct an authorised official or member of the Tribunal who is conducting an inspection as contemplated in subsection (1). - (4) The authorised official or member of the Tribunal must, on request, produce identification showing that he or she is authorised to conduct the inspection. - (5) An inspection under subsection (1) must take place at a reasonable time after reasonable notice has been given to the owner, occupier or person in lawful control of the land or building.